chriskorosu/chriskorosu/README.md

 Always happy to talk about anything!

-I'm especially interested in developing computer games and social media platforms.
+I'm especially interested in developing computer games and BETTER social media platforms.

 Most of my repositories are private for now.
 I will consider making some of them public in the future.